-They may include:
+Requirements include:

-- 1. Arranging for, providing, or training on transportation supports during CIE including the use of public transportation options; - 2.
-Providing basic assistance needed for personal care and ADL (such as eating, toileting and personal hygiene); - 3.
-For persons with health care needs: - a. receiving training and oversight through ANS to implement HCPs and implementation of practitioner's orders occurring during CCS; - b. providing assistance and support with medication delivery in compliance with the DDSD AWMD training; and - c. collaborating and communicating with ANS Provider Agencies to immediately communicate any health issues or concerns; - 4.
-Implementing a Communication Dictionary, AT, AAC, or PST and communicating any needs or concerns to the appropriate therapist in a timely manner, including battery replacement and use of recharging devices as needed to assure function; - 5.
-Implementing, tracking progress and documenting outcomes of healthcare orders, therapy plans, WDSIs, TSS, HCPs, PBSPs, BCIPs, PPMPs, RMPs, MERPs, and CARMPs, as applicable to the person in service; - 6.
-Communicating any concerns to the relevant authors of plans; - 7.
-Ensuring and implementing a system to minimize any disruption to a person's employment when an individual suffers a "life change" (e.g., hospitalization, significant health status change, relocation to another city, loss of employment); and - 8.
-Attending IDT meetings within ten days of a person's life change to take appropriate actions to minimize a disruption in the person's employment.
-(See Chapter 6.5.2 ISP Revisions for more information.)
+- 1. Arranging for, providing, or training on transportation supports during CIE including the use of public transportation (i.e. bus, train, ride share, etc.) options; - 2.
+Accessing services and supports through agencies such as the Division of Vocational Rehabilitation (DVR) and Department of Workforce Solutions (DWS), including attendance at appointments.
+Individuals who have a change in employment such as, loss of a job, wants a second job, wants to advance and/or transition to other types of employment are required to utilize funding for services available through vocational rehabilitation and special education as mandated in federal regulation. - 3.
+Providing basic assistance needed for personal care and ADL (such as eating, toileting and personal hygiene); - 4.
+For persons with health care needs: - a. receiving training and oversight through ANS to implement HCPs and implementation of practitioner's orders occurring during CCS; - b. providing assistance and support with medication delivery in compliance with the DDSD AWMD training; and - c. collaborating and communicating with ANS Provider Agencies to immediately communicate any health issues or concerns; - 11.
+Implementing a Communication Dictionary, AT, AAC, or RPST and communicating any needs or concerns to the appropriate therapist in a timely manner, including battery replacement and use of recharging devices as needed to assure function; - 12.
+Implementing, tracking progress and documenting outcomes of healthcare orders, therapy plans, WDSIs, TSS, HCPs, PBSPs, BCIPs, PPMPs, RMPs, MERPs, and CARMPs, as applicable to the person in service; - 13.
+Communicating any concerns to the relevant authors of plans; - 14.
+Ensuring and implementing a system to communicate and minimize any disruption to a person's employment when an individual suffers a "life change" (e.g., hospitalization, significant health status change, relocation to another city, loss of employment); and - 15.
+Attending IDT meetings within ten calendar days of a person's life change to take appropriate actions to minimize a disruption in the person's employment.
+(See Chapter 6.5.2 ISP Revisions for more information.) - 16.
+Remote based supports may be implemented to assist the individual in employment.
+Remote based supports must comply with the CIE Scope of work.
+In addition: - a.
+Staff must be trained to support individuals to use remote based supports. - b.
+Remote based supports may only be billed from the start time of the remote based class/session to the end time of the remote based class/session.
+Agencies may only bill for one location at a time, either remote or in person, not both.